UkraineOfficial Name: Ukraine

 You should contact the Embassy of Ukraine in Washington, or one of Ukraine's consulates in the United States for more specific information regarding customs requirements.
 The State Customs Service of Ukraine can also be contacted for advice at (38 044) 247 2719.
 Operators speak only Ukrainian or Russian.

 Radiation and nuclear safety: In 1986, the Chernobyl nuclear accident resulted in the largest short-term, unintentional release of radioactive materials into the atmosphere ever recorded.
 The highest areas of radioactive ground contamination occurred within 30 kilometers of the Chernobyl nuclear power station.
 The city of Kyiv was not badly affected because of the wind direction, but it was not completely spared.
 The last operating reactor at the Chernobyl Nuclear Power Plant site closed in 2000.
 All identified stabilization measures on the existing sarcophagus covering the reactor damaged in 1986 are complete, and preparatory work to start construction of the new shelter is nearing completion.
-The contract for the new Chernobyl shelter was awarded in 2007, and its construction is projected to be completed in 2014.
+The contract for the new Chernobyl shelter was awarded in 2007, and construction is underway.

 The Ukrainian Government has an effective program of monitoring fresh foods and meats sold in local markets.
 You should not buy produce on the street.
 Wild berries, mushrooms, and wild fowl and game have exhibited higher than average levels of radiation.
 Back ground levels of radiation are monitored regularly by the Embassy and, to date, have not exceeded the level found on the Eastern seaboard of the United States.
 If external radiation levels are high enough to require evacuation, the U.S. Embassy will notify the U.S. community electronically.
-To receive these messages, you only need to sign up with the Embassy.
+To receive these messages, you only need to enroll with the Department of State through the Smart Traveler Enrollment Program (STEP).

-If you are ill or infirm, we strongly recommend that you do not travel to Ukraine.
+If you are ill or infirm, we strongly recommend that against travel to Ukraine.
 Ukraine is not a disabled-friendly environment, with little or no accommodations to ease access.
 Elderly travelers and those with existing health problems may be at risk due to inadequate medical facilities.
 State ambulance service is inadequate and it can take hours to get a response even in an emergency.
 Ambulance crews have asked for bribes before agreeing to transport critically ill patients to the hospital.
 The U.S. Embassy maintains a list of hospitals and clinics with some English-speaking staff.
 A few facilities have only limited English speakers, and most have none at all.
-No hospitals in Ukraine accept U.S. health insurance plans for payment, and the level of medical care is not equal to that found in U.S. hospitals.
-(Some facilities are adequate for basic services.)
+Hospitals in Ukraine do not accept U.S. health insurance plans for payment, and the level of medical care is not equal to that found in U.S. hospitals.
 If you are hospitalized, you or someone acting on your behalf must supply bandages, medication, and food.
 The U.S. Embassy also recommends that you obtain private medical evacuation insurance prior to traveling to Ukraine.
 If you do not have Ukrainian medical insurance, you may be asked to pay in cash for medical services and hospitalization before you are treated.
 Many private insurance companies in Ukraine offer short-term medical coverage for visitors.

 Tuberculosis is an increasingly serious health concern in Ukraine.
 For further information, please consult the Centers for Disease Control and Prevention’s (CDC) information on TB.

 There have been several outbreaks of measles in Ukraine in recent years.
-The Ukrainian Ministry of Health currently reports suspected cases of the illness are increasing, particularly in Western Ukraine.
 The CDC provides regularly updated measles information.
 Travelers to Ukraine should make sure they have been vaccinated against measles (and that their other vaccinations are up-to-date) in accordance with World Health Organization (WHO) guidelines.

 HIV levels in Ukraine are well above regional and worldwide averages.
 The CDC website publishes the latest news on HIV in Ukraine, along with information on HIV prevention.